pomerium/pomerium/docs/docs/upgrading.md

 ### HTTP 1.0

-HTTP 1.0 is not supported anymore, if you relied on it, make sure to upgrade to HTTP 1.1 or higher.
+HTTP 1.0 is not supported anymore.
+If you relied on it make sure to upgrade to HTTP 1.1 or higher.

 Example for HAProxy health check, in pre `0.9.0`: